Tuesday, October 04, 2016

 This website uses affiliate links.
 As an affiliate and Amazon Associate, I earn from qualifying purchases, which means I make a small commission when you use these links, at no additional cost to you.

-Of all the sensory hacks that I have done myself, the homemade sensory swings are always my favorite.
-Both for me and my son.
+Of all the sensory hacks that I have done myself, the homemade sensory swings are my favorite.
+Both for me and my boys.

-So if you're wondering how to make a DIY sensory swing for your child, then you're in the right place!
+So, if you're wondering how to make a DIY sensory swing for your child, then you're in the right place!
 You're going to love these awesome tutorials.
+They come in all shapes and sizes and are good for a wide variety of skill levels.

 What You Might Need to Hang a DIY Sensory Swing